bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

    K(u, v) = \frac{\langle R(u, v)v, U\rangle }{\langle u, u\rangle \langle v, v\rangle  - \langle u, v\rangle ^2} \tag{1}

-where :math:`u, v` are linearly independent vectors in the tangent space of point :math:`P` and the angle brackets are the inner product.
+where :math:`u, v` are linearly independent vectors in the tangent space of point :math:`P`, :math:`R` is the Riemannian Curvative Tensor, and the angle brackets are the inner product.

 |h3| Manifolds with Constant Sectional Curvature |h3e|

-Riemannian manifolds with constant curvature at every point are special cases.
+Riemannian manifolds with constant curvature at every point are special cases of curved surfaces.
 They come in three forms, constant:

 * Constant Positive Curvature: Elliptic geometry
 * Constant Zero Curvature: Euclidean geometry
 * Constant Negative Curvature: Hyperbolic geometry

-The first two we are more familiar with: The manifold model for Euclidean geometry is just any Euclidean space.
-The manifold model for elliptic geometry is simply just a sphere.
+The first two we are more familiar with: The standard model for Euclidean geometry is just any Euclidean space.
+The model for elliptic geometry is simply just a sphere (or hypersphere).
 The model for hyperbolic geometry is a bit more complicated and we'll spend some more time with it in the next section.

 .. admonition:: Euclidean and Non-Euclidean Geometries